Identifying Performance Issues in Cloud Service Systems Based on Relational-Temporal Features: DISCUSSION

 \section{DISCUSSION}

-In this section, we share the success story of our deployment of RTAnomaly on the industrial environment of the service system of Company $\mathcal{H}$.
-Some possible threats to validity are also shown.
+In this section, we share the success story of our deployment of \nm in the industrial environment of the service system of Huawei Cloud and discuss the threats and limitations of our approach.